kaanguru/JavaScript_Re-Beginners/00_method_introduction/index.md

 So I decided to start over from beginning :man_technologist: I've **re-learned** everything about javascript.
 I prepared this course to share my experience in this re-learning process. :world_map: <FontIcon icon="route" size="23" color="Crimson"/>

+## What you should already know

+This guide assumes you have the following basic background:

+- A general understanding of the Internet and the World Wide Web ([WWW](https://developer.mozilla.org/en-US/docs/Glossary/World_Wide_Web)).
+- Good working knowledge of HyperText Markup Language ([HTML](https://developer.mozilla.org/en-US/docs/Glossary/HTML)).
+- Some programming experience.
+If you are new to programming, try one of the tutorials linked on the mdn main page about [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript).

-## For Whom Was This Course Is Prepared?
+## For Whom Was This Course Prepared?

 ### 70 % of developers are second-language speakers of English

+If you think you know JavaScript, this course for you.

 Check if this course for you before you start climbing  :mount_fuji: